 - Allow for subscribers to edit their preferences or update their profiles.

-Constant Contact allows you to test only two different subject lines.
+Constant Contact allows you to test two different subject lines.
 It’ll send the test to a portion of your contact list and then automatically select the preferred subject line to send out to the remaining audience.

 While it is recommended to only test one variable at a time, Mailchimp’s A/B testing goes beyond the subject line allowing you to also test for content, different “from” names, and send times.